Derby Litchurch Lane Works: BREL (1989–1992), ABB (1992–1996), Adtranz (1996–2001)

+Bombardier (2001–2021)

+During 2001, the works became part of Bombardier Transportation, following the corporation's purchase of Adtranz.

 In 2004, the plant was retained as part of Bombardier's manufacturing capacity in Europe after restructuring by the company led to closure of seven of its European facilities.
 The site had previously considered a possibility for closure, and had an order gap between the end of the Electrostar contract (for train operators SouthCentral and Southeastern) until 2008 when a major £3.4 billion contract of over 1,700 carriages for Metronet was to begin.
 The order gap was bridged by an order for Electrostars for the Gautrain project in South Africa won in 2006; the first 15 vehicles were delivered complete, and the remaining 81 in kit form for assembly at Union Carriage & Wagon's plant in Nigel, South Africa.

 After the closure of Alstom's Washwood Heath plant in 2005, Bombardier's Derby plant was the only passenger rolling stock manufacturer in the UK.
+Around this time, there was a nationwide drought in rolling stock orders, raising questions for the future of British train manufacturing.

-In 2009, Bombardier received a contract to build thirty Class 379 EMUs for National Express services including Stansted Express.
+In early 2009, Bombardier received a contract to build thirty Class 379 EMUs for National Express services including Stansted Express.
 By mid-2011, Derby had completed construction of EMUs for the 2009 Stock and Class 379 EMUs and was completing an order of Class 172 Turbostar DMUs.
-The plant had a large order of 1,400 S stock trains for London Underground which was completed in 2017.
+The plant had a large order of 192 S Stock trains for London Underground which was completed in 2017.

-In 2011, Bombardier was expecting to lay off approximately 1,200 workers at the plant, irrespective of future orders, and the contract for the Thameslink Programme was seen by Bombardier's management as critical to the continued viability of the plant and related supply chain.
+During 2011, Bombardier was expecting to lay off approximately 1,200 workers at the plant, irrespective of future orders, and the contract for the Thameslink Programme was seen by Bombardier's management as critical to the continued viability of the plant and related supply chain.
 After Siemens was named preferred bidder in June 2011 to construct the new rolling stock for Thameslink services through London, Bombardier announced it was to cut 1,400 out of the 3,000 jobs at Derby.
+Colin Walton, chairman of Bombardier Transportation in the UK, said the loss of the contract had forced the company to review its UK operations.